swiftlang/swift-evolution/proposals/0403-swiftpm-mixed-language-targets.md

 Clang sources.
 This extends to the `MixedTargetDescription` type in that it wraps a `SwiftTargetDescription` and `ClangTargetDescription`.

+Using this approach allows for greater code-reuse, and reduces the chance of introducing a regression from changing existing sub-target types like `SwiftTarget` and `ClangTarget`.

 The role of the `MixedTargetBuildDescription` is to generate auxiliary artifacts needed for the build and pass specific build flags to the underlying `SwiftTargetBuildDescription` and `ClangTargetBuildDescription`.